App Volumes architecture

 Writable Volumes should also be sufficiently sized to accommodate all users’ data.
 Storage platforms that allow for volume resizing are helpful if the total number of Writable Volume users is not known at the time of initial App Volumes deployment.

-In a vSphere environment, packages and Writable Volumes are thin-provisioned, so storage space is not immediately consumed.
+When using vCenter as the machine manager and using VMware vSphere datastores, packages and Writable Volumes are thin-provisioned, so storage space is not immediately consumed.
 Follow the vendors best practices when managing thin-provisioned storage environments.
 Free-space monitoring is essential in large production environments.

 Writable Volumes delay creation option